Experienced Mix and Mastering Engineer in Pop, R&B, Hip Hop, and urban sub-genres

-I work at a professional recording studio in Los Angeles.
-I also take on freelance work, including mixing, mastering, and post-production for podcasts.
+I work at a professional recording studio in Los Angeles and take on freelance mixing and mastering projects, as well.

 Brandon helped me on some mixes for a high profile client back when he was first starting out and I was blown away by how good he was already.
 He quit his day job and took a leap of faith to go to L.A. to make it as a mixer, and he has.
 He was 100% reliable and easy to communicate with and always went above and beyond my expectations!